Injured employees need to know how workers’ comp works. Here’s a good look at the workers’ compensation claim process.

 Know Your Rights if You Get Hurt at Work

-When filing your claim, know that state workers’ compensation laws protect several rights for eligible workers injured on the job.
+When filing your claim, know that state workers’ compensation laws protect several rights for eligible workers injured on the job, and they place specific responsibilities on employers after a work injury.

 Injured employees have the right to: